open-xchange/appsuite-middleware/documentation/miscellaneous/caldav_carddav.md

 ### How it works

 The following picture shows an abstract request and response flow with the above configuration.
-Please note that the *DAV servlets are registered under `/servlet/dav` and that the proxy balancer adds this path before transmitting the response to the client.
+Please note that the *DAV servlets are registered under `/servlet/dav` and that the proxy balancer adds this path before transmitting the request to the server.

 ![Execution flow](apache_vhost.png "Apache vhost flowchart")